 Charlie Vogt – President & CEO

-As President and CEO of ATX Networks, a global leader of access and video distribution solutions, Charlie Vogt is responsible for the company’s overall strategic vision, global operations and growth.
+As President and CEO of ATX Networks, a global leader of optical access access networking and media distribution solutions.
 In 2017, ATX acquired InnoTrans and Pico Digital, respective leaders in Optical Access, Video Gateway & Broadcast Distribution technologies.
 Today ATX is a technology leader of media access platforms with more than seven million products connecting smart devices to intelligent networks, delivering 2,500 terabytes of mission-critical content every second of every day for the world’s most admired cable, satellite, fixed telecom, wireless and media broadcast service providers.

 Mr. Vogt has spent his professional career executing visionary strategies resulting in unprecedented growth in communications markets.
 Prior to ATX Networks, Mr. Vogt was the President and CEO of Imagine Communications, a world-leading provider of video software and unified distribution solutions to more than 1,500 TV networks, broadcasters, multi-video channel programming distributors and new media spanning 185 countries.
 After joining Harris Broadcast in 2013, Vogt restructured and rebranded the company, creating Imagine Communications and GatesAir; acquired three technology tuck-ins; launched the industry’s first XaaS for video playout and unified distribution; secured the industry’s first IP cloud playout network with Disney/ABC; and founded AIMS (Alliance for IP Multimedia Solutions).